 On occasion, an interviewer may ask you to comment on a medically-related current event or ethical issue.
 It’s not expected that you be an expert on these topics—just that you have thought about them and have something reasonably intelligent to share.

-Mock interviews are invaluable trial runs.
+Mock medical school interviews are invaluable trial runs.
 Have someone evaluate your speaking style, the content of your answers, your body language, and your overall presentation.
 Some colleges offer mock interviews, so check with your pre-med advisor or career center.
 Even if a formal mock interview is not available, you can always have a friend or relative act as the interviewer and evaluate your performance.
 Honest feedback will help you realize if you speak too quickly or softly or if you should enunciate more clearly, etc.

 Whether you like it or not, your physical appearance will be the first impression you make on the interviewers.
 You want to be remembered as the self-confident candidate with loads of charm and wit, not the one with the wacky hat or braided facial hair.

-Interview invitations usually begin to arrive in the late summer or early fall.
+Medical school interview invitations usually begin to arrive in the late summer or early fall.
 The sooner you have your interview with a school, the sooner you’ll be considered for acceptance, so schedule the interviews as early as possible.

 Financial reasons may compel you to schedule groups of interviews in particular geographical regions.
 Do not hesitate to request alternate dates if available; this can save you considerable time and money.